mozilla/autophone/USAGE.md

-Before running the unit tests, you will need to copy configs/unittest_defaults.ini.example to configs/unittest_defaults.ini and edit configs/unittest_defaults.ini to change the xre_path, utility_path, and minidump_stackwalk values.
+Before running the unit tests, you will need to copy configs/unittest_defaults.ini.example to configs/unittest_defaults.ini and edit configs/unittest_defaults.ini to change the xre_path and utility_path values.

 For example,